xspec/xspec-maven-plugin-1/README.md

 This is the path to a folder where the XSpec tests reports will be stored.
 By default the folder `target/xspec-reports` is used.

+* catalogFile
+This is the path to a catalog file, as defined in https://www.oasis-open.org/committees/entity/spec-2001-08-06.html.
+There is no default value, and is ignored if empty or if catalog file does not exists.

+* surefireReportDir
+This is the path where to write surefire reports, if '${generateSurefireReports} is 'true'.
+Default value is '${project.build.directory}/surefire-report'.

+* generateSurefireReport
+If set to true, generates a surefire report in '${surefireReportDir}'.

 ### FAQ
 * Where should I put my XSLT?